jhvanderschee/jekyllcodex/features.md

 ### Different templates

 If you need different templates, for posts and pages for example, you can create them in the directory '_layouts'.
 Your template is alsmost the same as your 'index.html' file, you created in the 'Getting started'.
-The only difference is that you should name it something like 'post.html', 'page.html' or 'default.html' and that you should replace the content with
+The only difference is that you should name it something like 'post.html', 'page.html' or 'default.html' and replace the content with:

 <pre>&lcub;&lcub; content &rcub;&rcub;</pre>